bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 2.5.
 Business Requirements

-The primary use of the BC Mines Act Permit Credential is for permit holders within BC to prove they are in compliance with the BC Mines Act.
-The BC Mines Act Permit Credential will be issued by the Ministry of Energy and Mines (MDS).
-All users of the BC Mines Act Permit Credential must adhere to provincial legislation and requirements.
+The primary use of the B.C.
+Mines Act Permit Credential is for permit holders within BC to prove they are in compliance with the BC Mines Act.

 ## 2.6.
 Technical Requirements (Credential)
-The Verifiable Credential format for this credential is AnonCreds specification (https://wiki.hyperledger.org/display/anoncreds)
+The format for this credential is AnonCreds specification (https://wiki.hyperledger.org/display/anoncreds)

 ## 2.6.1 Schema Definition